City problem · Frankfurt

 Frequently asked.

 EU bank-partnership scoring weights regulatory passporting, PSD2 alignment, GDPR posture, and the European supervisory architecture.
-US bank-partnership scoring weights US-state regulatory coverage, OCC and FDIC posture for the partner bank's exam cycle, US-named sponsor-bank relationships, named US compliance leadership, and a US-readable BSA/AML programme.
+US bank-partnership scoring weights US-state regulatory coverage, OCC and FDIC posture for the partner bank's exam cycle, US-named sponsor-bank relationships, named US compliance leadership, and a US-market BSA/AML programme.
 The Frankfurt fintech that ships its EU pack into a US bank-partnership conversation arrives without the signals the US partner bank's compliance and risk officers actually use.

 Partner-bank, primarily.
 US partner banks treat bank-fintech partnerships as concentration risk on their own exam cycle.
 Regulators have tightened expectations on partner banks.
 Partner banks have tightened expectations on fintech counterparties.
-A Frankfurt fintech reading regulator material directly underestimates how much of the actual filter sits at partner-bank risk and compliance.
+A Frankfurt fintech evaluation regulator material directly underestimates how much of the actual filter sits at partner-bank risk and compliance.

 It is a necessary condition, not sufficient.
 A US-named compliance leader visible inside the file is one of the five signals.
 The other four still have to be built.
 A US compliance hire with a thin BSA/AML pack and no US-state coverage analysis does not move the partner bank's scoring.